greg-raven/Impeachment-Chronicles/_posts/2019-09-29-hillary-clinton-trump-knows-hes-an-illegitimate-president-insomuch-as-he-has-a-conscience.md

 ---
-title: 'Hillary Clinton: 'Trump knows he's an illegitimate president,' 'Insomuch as he has a conscience''
+title: "Hillary Clinton: 'Trump knows he's an illegitimate president,' 'Insomuch as he has a conscience'"
 layout: post
 author:
 - Tim Hains